-Applications for multi-institutional teams must ensure that that the lead institution performs a greater portion of the scientific and technical work than any other team member.
-Requests to change the institution performing the greatest portion of the scientific and technical work after an application is submitted will result in the application being declined unless the request is the result of the lead PI's death, incapacitation, or relocation.
+Applications for multi-institutional teams must ensure that the lead institution performs a greater portion of the scientific and technical work than other team members.
+The lead PI at the lead institution will serve as team director and manage the coordination of the work within the collaboration.